myselfhimself/BerlinWallBreaker/sprites/about/ABOUT.md

 Cities of Caen and Le Havre are depicted because a boy and a girl lived apart in those cities after moving from Czech Republic and Canada.

 This video game entitled "Berlin Wall Breaker" is a message-present by the boy to the girl, asking her, if she would agree that the thick wall of relationship silence between them be broken.
 This wall is as thick as a Berlin wall.
+The girl in question has held GDevelop video game design workshops in Central Europe, so this artwork is a nod to her.

-Since nothing can buy love, this work is an attempt to start to reconstruct a friendship in the midst of an apparent eternal impossibility.
+Since nothing can buy love, this work aims to invite to a new friendship in the midst of an obvious eternal impossibility.

 TODO level1 and level2 background images